wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 V--American Army--Militia--Navy--British Navy--Rogers' first Cruise--capture of the U. S. brig Nautilus--removal of aliens beyond tide-water 32

-CHAP VI--Hull's expedition--he enters Canada , and encamps at Sandwich--issues his Proclamation--retreats to Detroit.
+CHAP.
+VI--Hull's expedition--he enters Canada , and encamps at Sandwich--issues his Proclamation--retreats to Detroit.
 36

 CHAP.
 VII--Hull's expedition--surrender of his army and the whole Michigan Territory his trial and pardon by the President--capture of Michilimackinack 48